microsoft/live-share/docs/quickstart/browser-join.md

 ---
-title: "Joining from the browser - Visual Studio Live Share | Microsoft Docs"
+title: "Joining from the browser  | Microsoft Docs"
 description: "Introducing joining from the browser" ms.date: 03/18/2020 ms.reviewer: ""